amoe/sinew/README.md

 The server starts on port 8000 by default.

 Or use the venerable `lein ring server-headless`, if you want to watch for server reloads.
-In this case the server will start on port 3000.  *NOTE: This is currently not working.*
+In this case the server will start on port 3000.

 ## Usage -- Command line